 Bill Hewlett and David Packard started HP with $538.
 Fred DeLuca founded Subway with $1,000 he borrowed from a friend.
 And Sara Blakely founded shapewear giant, Spanx, with $5,000 of her personal savings.

 Lesson learned?
 You can grow your business without spending a ton of cash.

 How’s your website performing?
 If you aren’t capturing leads online or growing your website’s traffic, you could be missing a huge opportunity.
-In 2020, it's estimated that about 2.05 billion people will be shopping online.
-That’s about one out of every four people on Earth.

 Whether you sell a product or a service, you need a website.
 Fortunately, these days, it’s incredibly easy to get a good website up and running fast.
 All you have to do is follow a few best practices: